vessl-ai/hyperpocket/docs/hyperpocket/auth/enabling-oauth-with-hyperpocket.md

     return list(response)
 ```

-- `auth_provider`: Define which authentication provider token is needed in your tool
+- `auth_provider`: This field specifies which authentication provider token is needed in your tool.
-- `scopes`: needed authentication scopes in your tool
+- `auth_handler`: This field specifies which authentication handler to use if there are multiple of handlers are available. (e.g. `auth_handler = slack-token` is available.)
+- `scopes`: This field specifies required OAuth2 permission set when performing tool invocation.

 #### 3. Plug the tool in Hyperpocket`